richkettle/jrni-cli/README.md

 ### Install

 Builds and installs an app package to the BookingBug engine.
-Run the command in the app project directory.
+Run the command in the Jext app project directory.

 ```hourglass-cli install [options]```